-This document applies to the operations of the UCD School of Public Health, Physiotherapy and Sports Science (SPHPSS) in the Health Sciences Building located on the Belfield Campus of University College Dublin and to its field operations.
+This document applies to the operations of the UCD Centre for Food Safety (CFS) as part of the UCD School of Public Health, Physiotherapy and Sports Science (SPHPSS) in the O'Brien Science Centre located on the Belfield Campus of University College Dublin and to its field operations.
 The SPHPSS is in part located in the Health Sciences Centre on the Belfield Campus.

-SPHPSS is located in three principal locations: Woodview House (Public Health, Occupational Safety and Health, Sports Management and Clinical Nutrition and Dietetics); The Health Science Centre A Block (Physiotherapy and Human Performance Science) and Newstead (Institute of Sport and Health (ISH)).
+SPHPSS is located in three principal locations: Woodview House (Public Health, Occupational Safety and Health, Sport and Exercise Management); The Health Science Centre A Block (Physiotherapy, Clinical Nutrition and Dietetics and Human Performance Science) and Newstead (Institute of Sport and Health (ISH)).
 All are located on the Belfield Campus.
-The Health Sciences Centre is predominantly utilised by the subject areas of Physiotherapy and Human Performance Science.
-It contains offices, clinical skills laboratories and the motion analysis laboratory.
+However, the O'Brien Sciences Centre (South Block) is predominantly utilised by the Centre for Food Safety.
+It contains offices and laboratories that are used by the CFS.